Qu'est-ce qu'on fait maintenant ?: Background and writing

-Chart performances
+Chart performance

 In France, "Qu'est-ce qu'on fait maintenant ?" debuted at number 28 on the chart edition of 8 December 1990, reached the top ten five weeks later and peaked at number two for a sole week in its eighth week.
 It remained for 18 consecutive weeks in the top ten, then dropped quickly, and totalled 27 weeks in top 50.
 It achievied Gold disc, awarded by the Syndicat National de l'Édition Phonographique for 500,000 units.
-It was also successful in Belgium (Wallonia), reaching number two for non consecutive three weeks, on 15, 22 December 1990 and 23 February 1990, and stayed for a total of 14 weeks in the top ten.
+It was also successful in Belgium (Wallonia), reaching number two for non consecutive three weeks, on 15, 22 December 1990 and 23 February 1991, and stayed for a total of 14 weeks in the top ten.
 In Flanders, it charted for 11 weeks, with a peak at number 32.

-On the European Hot 100 Singles, "Qu'est-ce qu'on fait maintenant ?" entered the chart at number 85 on 8 December 1990, reached a peak of number ten in its ninth and its eleventh weeks, and fell off the chart straight from number 45 after 25 weeks of presence.
+On the European Hot 100 Singles compiled by Music & Media, "Qu'est-ce qu'on fait maintenant ?" entered the chart at number 85 on 8 December 1990, reached a peak of number ten in its ninth and its eleventh weeks, and fell off the chart straight from number 45 after 25 weeks of presence.
 It ranked at number 40 on the year-end chart.